Auditory processing disorder: Relation to attention deficit hyperactivity disorder

-It has been discovered that APD and ADHD present overlapping symptoms.
+APD and attention deficit hyperactivity disorder (ADHD) can present with overlapping symptoms.
 Below is a ranked order of behavioral symptoms that are most frequently observed in each disorder.
-Professionals evaluated the overlap of symptoms between the two disorders.
-The order below is of symptoms that are almost always observed.
-This chart shows that although the symptoms listed are different, it is easy to get confused between many of them.
+Professionals evaluated the overlap of symptoms between the two disorders, note the order of symptoms that are almost always observed.
+Although the symptoms listed have differences, their similar presentation in individuals often makes it difficult to differentiate between the two conditions.

 There is a co-occurrence between ADHD and APD.
 A systematic review published in 2018 detailed one study that showed 10% of children with APD have confirmed or suspected ADHD.
 It also stated that it is sometimes difficult to distinguish the two, since characteristics and symptoms between APD and ADHD tend to overlap.
-The systematic review mentioned here described this overlap between APD and other behavioral disorders and whether or not it was easy to distinguish those children that solely had auditory processing disorder.
+The systematic review also described this overlap between APD and other behavioral disorders and whether or not it was easy to distinguish those children that solely had auditory processing disorder.